Being environmentally conscious is important as there is only one planet, earth!

 7. Eat Less Meat

 Participate in Meatless Mondays or fish Fridays to reduce the amount of meat you consume.
-You can also find local farmers to sustainably source your meat or start your own micro-farm.
+You can also find local farmers to source your meat or start your own micro-farm sustainably.

 8. Avoid Plastic Packaging

-By avoiding overly packaged products, you are reducing your plastic consumption and avoiding the hassle of having to recycle or dispose of all the packaging when you get home.
+By avoiding overly packaged products, you are reducing your plastic consumption and avoiding the hassle of recycling or disposing of all the packaging when you get home.

-It is also a good idea to look for alternative products that have more environmentally friendly packaging, such as glass or paper.
+It is also a good idea to look for alternative products with more environmentally friendly packaging, such as glass or paper.

 Also, consider if the packaging material has the potential for upcycling.
 For example, a glass jar of pasta sauce could be used as a container after its intended use.